andrewferrier/debugprint.nvim/README.md

 ## Alternatives / Competitors

 *   [refactoring.nvim](https://github.com/ThePrimeagen/refactoring.nvim) -
-    similar capabilities to debugprint, supports a slighter smaller set of languages.
-Can remove added statement - this is on the debugprint roadmap.
+    smaller set of capabilities than debugprint, supports a slighter smaller set of languages.

 *   [logsitter](https://github.com/gaelph/logsitter.nvim) - supports a smaller
-    set of languages and requires you to set up your own autocmds/keymappings.
+    set of languages and no default keymappings.